 • Limited liability company (OOD), incl.
 Single-member limited liability company (EOOD);

 • Joint-stock company (AD);

-For investment purposes, the foreign capital rarely uses the General Partnership, Limited Partnership and the Partnership Limited by Shares as a type, because in these legal entities, either part of the shareholders (KD and KDA) or all of them (SD) have unlimited responsibility for the company’s obligations.
+For long-term investments, the foreign companies rarely use the General Partnership, Limited Partnership and the Partnership Limited by Shares as a type, because in these legal entities, either part of the shareholders (KD and KDA) or all of them (SD) have unlimited responsibility for the company’s obligations.

-The most typical type of companies are the Limited Liability Companies (OOD and EOOD) and the Joint-stock Companies (AD).
+The most typical type of companies with foreign capital, are the Limited Liability Companies (OOD and EOOD) and the Joint-stock Companies (AD).

 How will you finance your newly established company?